D3O: History

-In 1999, the materials scientists Richard Palmer and Philip Green experimented with a dilatant fluid with non-Newtonian properties.
+In 1999, the materials scientists Richard Palmer and Philip Green experimented with a dilatant non-Newtonian fluid.
 The fluid was free-flowing at rest but became instantly hard upon impact.

 Palmer and Green drew inspiration from snowboarding and decided to replicate its matrix-like quality to develop a flexible material that incorporated the dilatant fluid.
 After experimenting with numerous materials and formulas, they invented a flexible, pliable material that locked together and solidified in the event of a collision.

 When incorporated into clothing, the material moves with the wearer while providing protection similar to rigid armor and superior to foam armor when hit.

 In 1999, A patent application was filed.

 D3O was used commercially for the first time by the United States Ski Team and the Canadian ski team at the 2006 Olympic Winter Games.
 D3O first entered the motorcycle market in 2009 when the ingredient was incorporated into CE-certified armour for the apparel brand Firstgear.

 Philip Green left D3O in 2006.
 In 2009 Stuart Sawyer became interim CEO.
 Palmer took a sabbatical in 2010 and left the business in 2011, handing over full executive control to Sawyer.
-Sawyer remains in this position as of 2025.
+In April 2026 it was announced that Sawyer was retiring, and Matthieu Bazil was announced as CEO.
+Sawyer remains on the D3O Board as a Non-Executive Director.

 In 2014, D3O was awarded £237,000 by the Technology Strategy Board—now known as Innovate UK—to develop a shock absorption helmet system prototype for the defence market to reduce the risk of traumatic brain injury.

 in 2015, the private equity & venture capital investor Beringea invested and D3O shifted towards product development and international marketing.
 D3O opened headquarters in London, which include test laboratories and house its global business functions.

 The company began focusing more on the North American market and set up a new base of operations in the Virginia Tech Corporate Research Center (VTCRC) in Blacksburg, Virginia.
 Phone case manufacturer and business partner Gear4 became the UK’s number 1 phone case brand in volume and value.